 Illustrated by: Kotetsu Yamanaka

 Voicced by: Takahiro Mizushima

 The eponymous protagonist of a series of mystery stories written by Sir Arthur Conan Doyle, and arguably the progenitor of modern fictional detectives.
 Referring to himself as the world's only "consulting detective", Sherlock was a genius who solved all manner of mysteries and crimes in Victorian London with his unparalleled skills in observation, deduction and forensic science.
-The "Sherlock Holmes" that exists in the Throne of Heroes could be a fictionalised version of a Scottish surgeon named Joseph Ball (who Doyle reportedly used as inspiration for the character), or a real person whose exploits were recorded by Sherlock's partner, Dr. John Watson, and used as the basis for Doyle's writings.
+The "Sherlock Holmes" that exists in the Throne of Heroes could be a fictionalised version of a Scottish surgeon named Joseph Bell (who Doyle reportedly used as inspiration for the character), or a real person whose exploits were recorded by Sherlock's partner, Dr. John Watson, and used as the basis for Doyle's writings.
 Only Sherlock himself knows the answer to this mystery.

 Sherlock first appears in the Camelot and Shinjuku chapters as an ally.
 He later hacks his own Saint Graph to change his class from "Caster" to "Ruler", and becomes a central character in Cosmos in the Lostbelt after anticipating the arrival of the Mage's Association and secretly concealing the Saint Graph signatures of the entire Chaldea roster.

 - An Arm and a Leg: Holmes get his arm cut off by Surtr, who was using Sigurd's body.